Author: Emily Carroll, Laurie Halse Anderson

 "Speak up for yourself―we want to know what you have to say."
 From the first moment of her freshman year at Merryweather High, Melinda knows this is a big fat lie, part of the nonsense of high school.
 She is friendless―an outcast―because she busted an end-of-summer party by calling the cops, so now nobody will talk to her, let alone listen to her.
 Through her work on an art project, she is finally able to face what really happened that night: She was raped by an upperclassman, a guy who still attends Merryweather and is still a threat to her.
 With powerful illustrations by Emily Carroll, Laurie Halse Anderson's Speak: The Graphic Novel comes alive for new audiences and fans of the classic novel.

 Speak is a young adult novel written in 1999 about the rape and subsequent bullying of a high school freshman.
 The novel is based partially on the author’s personal experiences and has received international praise.
 The book has won multiple awards and is on the ALA’s list of 100 most challenged books from 2000-2009.
 While I had never read the original book, it had always been on my list of books that I’ve wanted to read but have been a little afraid to.

-As for the story itself, I liked the scattered narrative, it was an accurate depiction of what depression and post-traumatic stress disorder is like.
-Despite all of the trauma the story was empowering in the central message of finding your voice to stand up to something or someone that may be scary in order to protect others.
-The resolution was a little too neat and clean for my liking, but I liked the story nonetheless and the ending made me a little teary eyed.
+As for the story itself, I liked the scattered narrative, it was an accurate depiction of what depression and post-traumatic stress disorder are like.
+Despite all of the trauma, the story was empowering in the central message of finding your voice to stand up to something or someone that may be scary in order to protect others.
+The resolution was a little too neat and clean for my liking, but I liked the story nonetheless and the ending made me a little teary-eyed.
 I’m glad that I decided to pick up this graphic novel and would like to pick up the novel in the future.